-Additiona Additional Information Unit purpose and aims To enable learners to understand the purpose of sales coaching and mentoring in organisations.
+Addition Additional Information Unit purpose and aims To enable learners to understand the purpose of sales coaching and mentoring in organisations.
 They will understand the processes and people involved in successful sales coaching and mentoring.
-Learners will engage in coaching or mentoring sessions with a colleague/tutor to improve their performance. between the relationship the unit and eship standards Not linked to the apprenticeship standards.
-Location of the unit within the subject/sector classification system 15.4 - Marketing and Sales Indicative Indicative Content 1.
-Definitions of coaching and mentoring The similarities and differences between coaching and mentoring, e.g., duration of relationship, short/long term goals, training required, experience, formality, directive/non-directive, contractual arrangements, working relationship etc The benefits for individuals, e.g., individual development, improves performance, builds relationships, provides career development opportunities etc.
+Learners will engage in coaching or mentoring sessions with a colleague/tutor to improve their performance. of the relationship Not linked to the apprenticeship standards. n the unit and iceship standards Location of the unit within the 15.4 - Marketing and Sales - sector classification system Indicative Content 1.
+Definitions of coaching and mentoring The similaritie s and differences between coaching and mentoring, e.g., duration of relationship, s relationship, short/long term goals, training required, experience, formality, directive/non- directive/non-directive, contractual arrangements, working relationship etc • The benefits f or individuals, e.g., individual development, improves performance, builds relationships, provides career development opportunities etc. • The benefits for organisations, e.g., develops performance, increase revenue, improves orga improves organisational culture, demonstrates commitment to individuals, improves eng improves engagement, embeds solution culture, increases staff retention etc.

-The benefits for organisations, e.g., develops performance, increase revenue, improves organisational culture, demonstrates commitment to individuals, improves engagement, embeds solution culture, increases staff retention etc. Organisational expectations of the impact of coaching and mentoring How developing individuals using coaching and mentoring supports the achievement of sales objectives 2.
-The situations when a sales professional may find coaching and mentoring helpful, e.g., when new to a role, after a promotion, when offering a new product/service The activities that support effective coaching and mentoring, e.g., set goals, plan activities, monitor progress, review outcomes The knowledge that coachees and mentees require, e.g., coaching/mentoring processes and approaches - what is involved in the relationship, how to select/request a suitable coach/mentor, etc. The skills that coachees and mentees require, e.g., communication, record keeping, action planning, commitment etc. The characteristics that coachees and mentees require, e.g., openness, growth mindset, change readiness, listening The knowledge that coaches and mentors require, e.g., models, the tools they can access, the techniques that support effective sessions, records, legal requirements for confidentiality etc. The skills that coaches and mentors require, e.g., communication, questioning, active listening, ability to challenge, constructive feedback, record keeping etc. The characteristics that coaches and mentors require, e.g., empathetic, curious, inspirational, positive, persistent, open, innovative etc. 3.
-The importance of 'contracting' in the coaching/mentoring process and ways to do this formally and informally Why coaching and mentoring plans are important What should be included in a coaching and mentoring plan, e.g., initial conversations and contract, how development goals will be agreed, the resources and tools provided, how progress will be measured, the support provided, the dates and duration of sessions, who will be consulted, signatures etc. Other people that may be involved in planning and supporting coaching and mentoring and how to work with them
+Organisational expectations of the impact of coaching and mentoring How developing individuals using coaching and mentoring supports the achievement of sales objectives 2. • The situations when a sales professional may find coaching and mentoring helpful, e.g., when new to a role, after a promotion, when offering a new product/service • The activities that support effective coaching and mentoring, e.g., set goals, plan activities, monitor progress, review outcomes The knowledge that coachees and mentees require, e.g., coaching/mentoring processes and approaches - what is involved in the relationship, how to select/request a suitable coach/mentor, etc. The skills that coachees and mentees require, e.g., communication, record keeping, action planning, commitment etc. The characteristics that coachees and mentees require, e.g., openness, growth mindset, change readiness, listening • The knowledge that coaches and mentors require, e.g., models, the tools they can access, the techniques that support effective sessions, records, legal requirements for confidentiality etc. • The skills that coaches and mentors require, e.g., communication, questioning, active listening, ability to challenge, constructive feedback, record keeping etc. • The characteristics that coaches and mentors require, e.g., empathetic, curious, inspirational, positive, persistent, open, innovative etc. 3. • The importance of 'contracting' in the coaching/mentoring process and ways to do this formally and informally Why coaching and mentoring plans are important What should be included in a coaching and mentoring plan, e.g., initial conversations and contract, how development goals will be agreed, the resources and tools provided, how progress will be measured, the support provided, the dates and duration of sessions, who will be consulted, signatures etc. • Other people that may be involved in planning and supporting coaching and mentoring and how to work with them L